damithaudesh662/GenAIVideoDetection/README.md

 - **🎨 Appearance** — Dense embeddings from DINOv3
 - **📐 Geometry** — Temporal depth coherence via Depth Anything V2

+## This repo has included with only using Geometric Features
 ---

 ## 🚀 Key Features